Patti Russo

-Work with Meat Loaf (1993–2013)
+Work with Meat Loaf, TSO, Queen, Cher (1993–2013)

-Patti Russo is featured as Meat Loaf's duet partner on numerous albums, singles and videos.
+In 1992, Patti Russo was a finalist on Dick Clark’s USA Music Challenge, which aired nationally on American Broadcasting Company (ABC).
+The following year, she auditioned for rock singer Meat Loaf and was cast as his female lead vocalist.
+Russo is featured as Meat Loaf's duet partner on numerous albums, singles and videos.
 Russo has also been featured as Meat Loaf's opening act, debuting her own original material.
 She debuted her solo song "Bring Me a Bible and a Beer" during Meat Loaf's shows on the 2008 Casa de Carne Tour.
 Russo has recorded duets on all of Meat Loaf's albums since 1995.

 Russo has also sung lead vocals with groups such as Trans-Siberian Orchestra (TSO) and Queen.
-She sang the role of Theresa, Beethoven's Immortal Beloved, on the TSO album Beethoven's Last Night and was featured with TSO as a soloist on the soundtrack to the Jim Carrey movie How the Grinch Stole Christmas.
-She performed with the rock group Queen, singing lead at the Queen's Day Festival in Amsterdam and at their induction into the Hollywood Walk of Fame.
-She toured as a soloist with the Jon Tiven Band (in Italy) and the SAS Band (in the United Kingdom).
-Russo is featured as a lead vocalist in the SAS Band's new DVD Motown 2 Memphis.
+She sang the role of Theresa, Beethoven's Immortal Beloved, on the TSO album Beethoven's Last Night.
+She sang “Perfect Christmas Night” with TSO on the soundtrack to the Jim Carrey movie How the Grinch Stole Christmas.
+She performed with Queen (band), singing lead at the Queen's Day Festival in Amsterdam and at their induction into the Hollywood Walk of Fame.
+She toured as a soloist with the Jon Tiven Band performing at the Porretta Soul Festival and Umbria Jazz Festival in Italy.
+She toured the UK as a soloist with the SAS Band and is featured as a lead vocalist in the SAS Band's DVD Motown 2 Memphis.
 In 2009–2010, Russo performed in Cher's Las Vegas shows.
+In 2011, Russo recorded the duet “Come Taste the Band” on Doogie White’s album As Yet Untitled.

 As a songwriter, Russo's song "Take Good Care of My Heart" is featured as the theme song in the Warner Brothers feature South Beach Dreams.
-The song was co-produced by composer-producer Fred Weinberg.
-She also co-wrote the Meat Loaf single "Runnin' for the Red Light (I Gotta Life)".
-Her song "Bible and a Beer", co-written with guitarist Jon Tiven, was recorded by jazz singer Betty Harris.
+The song featured Russo on lead vocals and was co-produced by composer-producer Fred Weinberg.
+Russo also co-wrote the Meat Loaf single "Runnin' for the Red Light (I Gotta Life)".
+Russo’s song "Bible and a Beer", co-written with guitarist Jon Tiven, was recorded by jazz singer Betty Harris.
 Russo's own original recordings can be found on her Spotify page.